 Service Group Attributes Definition IntentionalOnlineList (system use only) Lists the nodes where a resource that can be intentionally brought online is found ONLINE at first probe.
 IntentionalOnlineList is used along with AutoStartList to determine the node on which the service group should go online when a cluster starts.
 Type and dimension: string-keylist Default: Not applicable LastSuccess (system use only) Indicates the time when service group was last brought online.
-Type and dimension: integer-scalar Default: Not applicable

-Service Group Attributes Definition Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system.
+Type and dimension: integer-scalar Default: Not applicable Load (user-defined) Indicates the multidimensional value expressing load exerted by a service group on the system.
 When the cluster attribute Statistics is enabled, the allowed key values are CPU, Mem, and Swap.
 The value for these keys in corresponding units as specified in MeterUnit (cluster attribute).
-When the cluster attribute Statistics is enabled for a VMSG, the allowed key values are SCPU and SMem.
-The values for these keys in corresponding units as specified in MeterUnit (cluster attribute).
 When the cluster attribute Statistics is not enabled, the allowed key value is Units.
-Type and dimension: float-associationDefault: Not applicable The following additional considerations apply: You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster and when the FailOverPolicy is set to BiggestAvailable.
+Type and dimension: float-association Default: Not applicable The following additional considerations apply: You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster and when the FailOverPolicy is set to BiggestAvailable.
 This is because the VCS engine reserves system capacity based on the service group attribute Load.
 When the service group's online transition completes and after the next forecast cycle, CapacityReserved is reset.
-If the FailOverPolicy is set to BiggestAvailable for a service group, the attribute Load must be specified with at least one of the following keys: CPU Mem Swap SCPU SMem For a physical server, the Load attribute of a service group denotes the CPU, memory, and swap requirement of the service group.
-If the service group contains a virtual machine resource, the Load attribute is derived based on the Utilization attribute of the virtual machine resources that are part of the service group.
-In this scenario, you cannot edit the Load attribute and the attribute will not exist in the main.cf file.
+If the FailOverPolicy is set to BiggestAvailable for a service group, the attribute Load must be specified with at least one of the following keys: CPU Mem Swap

 Service Group Attributes Definition ManageFaults (user-defined) Specifies if VCS manages resource failures within the service group by calling the Clean function for the resources.
 This attribute can take the following values.
 NONE-VCS does not call the Clean function for any resource in the group.
 You must manually handle resource faults.
-See " About controlling Clean behavior on resource faults" on page 338.
+See " About controlling Clean behavior on resource faults" on page 377.
 Type and dimension: string-scalarDefault: ALL ManualOps Indicates if manual operations are allowed on the service group. (user-defined) Type and dimension: boolean-scalarDefault = 1 (enabled) MeterWeight (user-defined) Represents the weight given for the cluster attribute's HostMeters key to determine a target system for a service group when more than one system meets the group attribute's Load requirements.
-Type and dimension: integer-associationDefault: Not applicable Additional considerations for configuring this attribute in main.cf or changing it at run time: This is an optional service group attribute.
-If it is not defined for a group, the VCS considers the cluster attribute MeterWeight.
-To override this attribute at an individual group level, define it at run time or in the main.cf file.
+Type and dimension: integer-associationDefault: Not applicable Additional considerations for configuring this attribute in main.cf or changing it at run time: ■ This is an optional service group attribute.
+If it is not defined for a group, the VCS considers the cluster attribute MeterWeight. ■ To override this attribute at an individual group level, define it at run time or in the main.cf file.
 Ensure that keys are subsets of the cluster attribute HostAvailableMeters.
-You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster.
-The values for the keys represent weights of the corresponding parameters.
+You cannot change this attribute when the service group attribute CapacityReserved is set to 1 in the cluster. ■ The values for the keys represent weights of the corresponding parameters.
 It should be in range of 0 to 10.
 MigrateQ Indicates the system from which the service group is migrating.
-This attribute is specified when group failover is an indirect consequence (system use only) (in situations such as a system shutdown or another group faults and is linked to this group). ■ Type and dimension: string-association Default: Not applicable
+This (system use only) attribute is specified when group failover is an indirect consequence (in situations such as a system shutdown or another group faults and is linked to this group).
+Type and dimension: string-associationDefault: Not applicable